elasticpath/react-pwa-reference-storefront/src/components/src/GiftCertificateForm/README.md

 #### Description

-Displays the saved gift cards that can be applied to a purchase.
+Displays the saved gift certificates (also known as gift cards) that can be applied to a purchase.

-Shoppers can add a new gift card by selecting a button and entering the gift card number.
-If the gift card number is valid, the card is saved.
-The component retrieves and displays the updated list of saved gift cards.
+Shoppers can add a new gift certificate by selecting a button and entering the gift certificate number.
+If the gift certificate number is valid, the card is saved.
+If not, an error message appears.
+The component retrieves and displays the updated list of saved gift certificates.

 #### Usage